 What kind of snacks do you serve?

 Snacks are served to the children daily.
 We try to serve nutritious snacks with very little sugar.
 We serve a variety of grains; Cherrios, vanilla wafers, pretzels, cheese goldfish, graham crackers, Ritz crackers, Teddy Grahams, etc. We always serve water.
-We also offer Gatorade and juices; apple, grape, cranberry, cranapple or assorted fruit flavors.

 - Children are never forced to eat a particular food, but we do encourage them to taste and sample.